B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Turn-Logic-Service.md

 > This is because it's impossible to know if it will happen in advance, so the players are shown a special animation.
 {style="note"}

-To check the rules, the `CommandValidator` will not only need the moves and characters, but also a copy of the `GridService` in use and the PlayerID of the host.
+To check the rules, the `CommandValidatorService` will not only need the moves and characters, but also a copy of the `GridService` in use and the PlayerID of the host.
 The GridService is needed for
 <a href="Turn-Logic-Service.md#rule2" summary="Characters may not attack or move out of Bounds regarding the grid map">rule 2</a>.
 The playerID of the host is needed to reverse the Patterns of his opponent
 before checking <a href="Turn-Logic-Service.md#rule3" summary="Characters may not move or attack different to the movement/attack pattern as defined by their `CharacterDataModel`">rule 3</a>.